zachary-adkins/zachary-adkins.github.io/projects.md

 As a Senior, I began working on a Capstone Project with four other students.
 My team was responsible for developing a NES emulator capable of running NES ROMs.
 Our goal was to get a functional emulator up and running within three academic terms that could run a selection of NES ROMs.
 This has been the largest project that I have worked on in terms of scope, time commitment, and involvement with a team.

-The links in the list below will take you to a page for the designated project.
+The links in the list below will take you to the page for the designated project.
 That page will go into much more detail regarding each project!

 # Projects
 [Capstone (Senior) Project - NES Emulator](nesemulator.md)